What is Insurance Frauds?

-The remedies for Frauds across the insurance value chain includes Compliance of procedure of KYC, Pre-Medical checkups, Timely Renewals and better services by the insurance industry.
+The remedies for Fraud across the insurance value chain include Compliance with the procedure of KYC, Pre-Medical check-ups, Timely Renewals and better services by the insurance industry.
 The IRDA has also issued guidelines that all insurance companies registered in India are required to have in place an Anti-Fraud Policy duly approved by their respective Boards.

 The following corrective measures to be taken to have control on Fraudulent Health Claims.

 - Carefully read your health insurance policy’s terms and conditions